tiagojsag/playbook/guidelines/security.md

 If a certificate has to be shared with a client, make sure the certificate does not have access to any other client information than is required.
 Use the same guidelines as you would use to share a password to share a certificate.

+## Github

+If you use git and github, this section is for you.
+If you don't, move along, here be dragons.

+### Transfer protocol

+Github supports two main methods of communicating with their servers: SSH or HTTPS.
+Both are secure, and can be used interchangeably.
+You can find a detailed comparison of these two options (and a few others) [in this link](https://gist.github.com/grawity/4392747).
+You should always use one of these two methods, as they are the only ones with security built in.
+You can find Github's recommendation [here](https://help.github.com/articles/which-remote-url-should-i-use/) - this has been known to change frequently, so don't worry if you are not using their recommended version.
+Also keep in mind that they behave in slightly different ways during day-to-day usage, as SSH requires less password management over HTTPS.

+### Signing commits

+While not required, it's strongly recommended that you sign your commits using a GPG key to protect against [commit spoofing](https://medium.com/@pjbgf/spoofing-git-commits-7bef357d72f0).
+The process is similar to generating SSH keys, and you can fins the instructions to do so [in this link](https://help.github.com/articles/signing-commits-using-gpg/).
+Signed commits will display a "Verified" message next to them - you can see an example of this in PR merge commits.

+### Deploy keys

+In some scenarios, certain Github projects need to be cloned onto servers or other similar environments.
+When doing so, and if you need to grant that environment access to your Github account (for example, to clone a private repository), be sure to use a [deploy key](https://developer.github.com/v3/guides/managing-deploy-keys/) instead of a traditional SSH key.

 ## Internet access